 MonotonicTimePoint should be used when tracking time elapsed internally and when dealing with ACE_Time_Values being given by the ACE_Reactor in OpenDDS.
 ACE_Conditions, like all ACE code, will default to using system time.
-They must modified to use monotonic time using by passing ConditionAttributesMonotonic() as the second argument in the constructor.
-An example of this can be seen wait_messages_pending() in dds/DCPS/MessageTracker.cpp.
+Therefore the Condition class wraps it and makes it so it always uses monotonic time like it should.
+Like ACE_OS::gettimeofday(), referencing ACE_Condition in dds/DCPS will be treated as an error by lint.pl.